oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 ![](../common/images/mobile/401-Install_App_3.png)

-4. Go to the same location where you put the “Café Supremo.apk” file and Click the file to install.
+4. Go to the same location where you put the “Cafe_Supremo.apk” file and Click the file to install.
 The below image shows Android APK files in case you put them in the folder called “Download”.

 ![](../common/images/mobile/401-Install_App_4.png)